Holidaymaker (magazine)

 Holidaymaker is a seasonal publication produced by Cambrian News, for publicising tourism attractions and activities in parts of Wales.
-Since 2009, Holidaymaker can be viewed for free as an online publication.

-Content
+Overview

 A full colour print, it lists attractions, activities and ideas of what to do and where to go.

 Produced in three regional editions covering: Ceredigion & Mid-Wales; Gwynedd; and Pembrokeshire; it is printed in three editions in spring, Easter and summer.

+Since 2009, Holidaymaker can be viewed for free as an online publication.